tigerbeetle/tigerbeetle/src/lsm/README.md

 3. Second half-bar, first beat ("middle beat"):
     * Assert no compactions are currently running.
-    * Start odd level compactions if there are any tables to compact.
     * Start compactions from odd levels that have reached their table limit.
     * Compact the immutable table if it contains any sorted values (it might be empty).